cyberbotics/webots-doc/reference/recognition.md

 - The `occlusion` field defines if occlusions between the camera and the object should be checked.
 Disabling the occlusions detection can save computational time and therefore speed up the simulation, but it can lead to recognized object that are not really visible to the camera.

 - The `frameColor` field defines the color used to frame the objects recognized by the camera in its overlay.

+- The `frameThickness` field defines the thickness of the frames in the camera overlay.
+0 means no object frame in the camera overlay.